tnguyen14/tobiko/README.md

 All contents are written to `data.json` in the `build` directory.
 The structure of the `contents` directory will be reflected in the final static directory.

+#### config.json
+High level, site-wide configurations can be specified in `config.json` in the root folder.

 #### Nesting
 In any directory, a file's sibling files and directories are available in the template to access.
 This is a convenient and structural way to store and organize data, instead of dumping everything into a JSON file.